wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

-Capture of the British frigate Guerriere, by the United States' frigate Constitution, cap- tain Hull — capture of the Alert sloop of war, by the Essex, captain Porter.
+Capture of the British frigate Guerriere, by the United States' frigate Constitution, cap- tain Hull--capture of the Alert sloop of war, by the Essex, captain Porter.